Norman Nock: Early life and career

-Norman Lindfield Nock was born on 11 April 1899 at Lindfield in the Colony of New South Wales, as the youngest child of Thomas Nock and Eliza Jane Simmonds.
-After receiving his education at Sydney Church of England Grammar School, at age 18 he joined the staff of Farmer & Co's department store in Pitt Street, Sydney.
+Norman Lindfield Nock was born on 11 April 1899 in Lindfield, New South Wales, as the youngest child of Thomas Nock and Eliza Jane Simmonds.
+After receiving his education at Sydney Church of England Grammar School, at age 18 he joined the staff of Farmer & Company's department store in Pitt Street, Sydney.
 After being rejected for war service on medical grounds, Nock travelled to England in 1919 and worked at Selfridges in London, and later at John Wanamaker & Co in New York.
 Returning to Australia, Nock joined the family firm of Nock & Kirby, which his father had established in 1894 with Herbert Kirby, and left Australia again in 1923 to establish a branch of the company in London.

 Nock returned to Sydney in 1925 to take up the post of managing director of Nock & Kirby on the sudden death of his brother, Harold Thomas Nock.
-Nock undertook an expansion of the business and in 1933 opened a prominent new main store in George Street, Sydney.
+Nock undertook an expansion of the business and in 1933 opened a prominent new main store in George Street.
 On 22 October 1927, he married Ethel Evelyna Bradford at St Philip's Church, Sydney.
 A member of the Retail Traders' Association of New South Wales since 1930, Nock was elected president in 1932.